AnantharamanLab/ViWrap/README.md

 ViWrap download --db_dir /path/to/ViWrap_db  --conda_env_dir /path/to/conda_environments
 ```

-`/path/to/ViWrap_db` is the place you store ViWrap database.
+`/path/to/ViWrap_db` is the place you store the ViWrap database.
 Please make sure there is enough space to store the database (~280G at least).
 It will take ~3-4 hours to set up well depending on your current internet speed.
 This is kind of tedious, however, you will only need to do this one time.

 It contains the following 7 folders (call by `du -h --max-depth=1 ./` within the directory of "ViWrap_db"):